 Student's I Name:(PRINT)

-(FRIVI)

-nformationderstand :190 rega :ne (1) cal Ture below indicates that I have read, understann in the Glenbard High School District 87 Exit that the Glenbard High School District 87 Strding student discipline and all other Board I lendar year from the date of signing.
-This incommer months. extracurricular Code.
-I also tudent Handbook, Board Policy Policies will remain in effect for
+informatio understand 7:190 rega one (1) cal Ture below indicates that I have read, understarted in the Glenbard High School District 87 Explored that the Glenbard High School District 87 Starding student discipline and all other Board Plendar year from the date of signing.
+This inclummer months. tracurricular Code.
+I also tudent Handbook, Board Policy folicies will remain in effect for

 FALL (SIGNATURE) (DATE)

+N/IN/IEED (SPORT/ACTIVITY) (LEVEL)

-(SIGNATURE) (DATE)
+WINTER (SIGNATURE) (DATE)

 (SPORT/ACTIVITY) (LEVEL)

-WINTER

-(SIGNATURE) (DATE)
+SPRING (SIGNATURE) (DATE)

 (SPORT/ACTIVITY) (LEVEL)

-SPRING
+Code regar programs a d and understand the attached Glenbard High rding our student's participation in interschola at Glenbard High School District 87, and agres, standards, and philosophies. astic athletics or extracurricular

 (SIGNATURE) (DATE)

-(SPORT/ACTIVITY) (LEVEL)

-Code regar programs a d and understand the attached Glenbard High rding our student's participation in interschol at Glenbard High School District 87, and agre s, standards, and philosophies. astic athletics or extracurricular

-(SIGNATURE) (DATE)

-Students will be asked to sign this Glenbard High School District 87 Extracurricular Code Agreement prior to each activity or sport in which they participate.
+Students w vill be asked to sign this Glenbard High School ol District 87 Extracurricular

+Code Agreement prior to each activity or sport in which they participate.
 The parent's signature is only required once per school year.